Siriussee/GSoC-20-Trigger-Task/README.md

 ## Task3

-In this section, I build graph by hand-craft feature and KNN algorithm, and feed the graph dataset to the MPNN-based Quark/Gluon jet classifier.
+In this section, I build the graph by hand-craft feature and KNN algorithm and feed the graph dataset to the MPNN-based Quark/Gluon jet classifier.

 ### Hand-crafted Feature and KNN-based Graph Construction

-The full jet dataset is giant and I cannot afford such an amount of RAM, so I only take the fitst file (100,000 jets) as my dataset.
+The full jet dataset is giant and I cannot afford such an amount of RAM, so I only take the first file (100,000 jets) as my dataset.

 I notice that there are 14 type of `pdgid` in total and each jet no jets share the same number and type of `pdgid`.
-So, I calculate the type and number of `pdgid` of each jet (as a `14*1` array) and set them as a part of the feature of jet.
-Then I notice that the average pt is also a siginificant metric to tell the type of jet, and thus the average pt is taken into account.
+So, I calculate the type and number of `pdgid` of each jet (as a `14*1` array) and set them as a part of the feature of the jet.
+Then I notice that the average pt is also a significant metric to tell the type of jet, and thus the average pt is taken into account.
 The hand-crafted feature is constructed by `[average_pt, pdgid_type_and_number_list]` (`15*1` array).

-Then, I applied KNN algorithm to tell which K jets share the greatest similarity with each other.
-The following `[100000*5]` list shows the neibours of each ject.
+Then, I applied the KNN algorithm to tell which K jets share the greatest similarity with each other.
+The following `[100000*5]` list shows the neighbors of each jet.

 ```
 [[    0 17064 70444 11236 28423]